Gemini Deep Research Returns Thin, Shallow Results

 6. Some domains aren’t crawlable

-NYT, WSJ, paywalled academic — Gemini can’t reach them, so reports lean on free sources.
+NYT, WSJ, Bloomberg, paywalled journals — Gemini often can’t reach them, so reports lean on free sources.
+The MCP/Sources connectors help if the content is in your Drive or Gmail, but the open paywalled web is still a gap.

-How to judge: citations are mostly open Web, missing paywalled authoritative analysis.
+How to judge: citations are mostly open Web, missing the paywalled authoritative analysis you know exists.

 7. No iterative follow-ups

 First-pass Deep Research is the 80% version.
-Without “expand on dimension N”, you’ll stay at shallow.
+Without “expand on dimension N,” you’ll stay shallow.

 Shortest path to fix